 How to Write a Check

-- Payee – The person or company you are paying.
-(Department of Homeland Security)
+- Pay to the Order of – The person or company you are paying.
+(Department of Homeland Security) Spell out the name; do not abbreviate.

 - Make sure an address is written on the top left side of the check.
 If the address is not pre-printed on the check, you should write it in yourself.

 - Your check will be read by an OCR (optical character reader) scanner, not by a person.
-The algorithms may reject your check if it is not written EXACTLY as above and your OPT application will be returned to you for non-payment.
-For example, do not write “Three hundreds” (with an “s”) because it is more than one hundred.
-This has happened.
+The algorithms may reject your check if it is not written EXACTLY as above and your OPT application may be returned to you for non-payment.